The Real Estate Law Review: Singapore

 REIT managers and individual directors are subject to a statutory duty to prioritise the interests of REIT unitholders over those of the REIT manager and the shareholders in the event of a conflict of interest.
-The imposition of such a statutory duty is in line with the current obligations on trustee managers under the Business Trust Act of Singapore (BTA).42
+The imposition of such a statutory duty is in line with the current obligations on trustee managers under the Business Trusts Act 2004 of Singapore (BTA).

 iii Business trust

 As with REITs, capital in a business trust is contributed by investors in exchange for units in the business trust.
-However, legal ownership and management of the acquired assets are vested in one single entity: the trustee manager.45
+However, legal ownership and management of the acquired assets are vested in one single entity: the trustee manager.36

-The investments, activities and borrowings of business trusts are not subject to any restrictions under the BTA and as such, business trusts, unlike REITs, are free to hold various assets, undertake developments and borrow more than 60 per cent of their deposited property without a credit rating.46
+The investments, activities and borrowings of business trusts are not subject to any restrictions under the BTA and as such, business trusts, unlike REITs, are free to hold various assets, undertake developments and borrow more than 60 per cent of their deposited property without a credit rating.37

-An advantage of the business trust is that unitholders, like shareholders of limited liability companies, are entitled to limited liability notwithstanding any provision to the contrary in the trust deed of the business trust.48
+An advantage of the business trust is that unitholders, like shareholders of limited liability companies, are entitled to limited liability notwithstanding any provision to the contrary in the trust deed of the business trust.39

 However, business trusts do not enjoy the same favourable tax treatment offered to REITs.
-Another disadvantage of the business trust structure is that unitholders may have limited ability to ensure proper corporate governance, as a 75 per cent majority vote of all unitholders is required to remove a trustee manager49 and, in practice, the sponsor group often retains a significant holding of units sufficient to block any such vote.
-In contrast, the CIS Code requires the trust deed of REITs to provide that the manager may be removed by way of a resolution passed by a 50 per cent vote of unitholders present and voting at a general meeting.50
+Another disadvantage of the business trust structure is that unitholders may have limited ability to ensure proper corporate governance, as a 75 per cent majority vote of all unitholders is required to remove a trustee manager40 and, in practice, the sponsor group often retains a significant holding of units sufficient to block any such vote.
+In contrast, the CIS Code requires the trust deed of REITs to provide that the manager may be removed by way of a resolution passed by a 50 per cent vote of unitholders present and voting at a general meeting.41

 iv Stapled entity